henriquecustodia/blog/src/posts/angular-inject-function-a-new-way-to-work-with-di.md

 Well, I don't think so.

 Although the inject function is a great feature, it's just a new approach.
-You don't need to refactor your projects because of it.
+We don't need to refactor the projects because of it.
 Probably class constructors and inject functions will be two options that'll coexist for a long time.

 But, in my opinion, inject function brings a much more clean approach to work with DI.
 It's straightforward and avoids lots of parameters on the constructor.